Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures

+This section uses controlled, template-based analogy tasks (\Cref{subsec:corpus}) to investigate the differences in concept-driven compositionality (\hyperref[rq]{RQ1}–\hyperref[rq]{RQ3}) among diverse input types (\hyperref[rq]{RQ4}) and language models (\hyperref[rq]{RQ5}), uncovering the semantic concepts encoded in the model's internal state when tasked with input completion.
+For this input-completion setup, our work studies two concept-oriented aspects using our VSA-based probe: \emph{target concept retrieval}, and \emph{compositional concept extraction}.
+They address two complementary questions: whether the model's internal state represents the target output concept (\Cref{fig:experimental_perfomance}) and what semantic concepts compose that internal representation (\Cref{tab:extracted_concepts}).

-This section presents insights into experiments with our trained encoders.
-We first outline the experimental setup in \Cref{subsec:exp_setup}.
-We then report findings on LLM performance and concept extraction using our \textit{hyperdimensional probe} in \Cref{subsec:extract_concepts}. \Cref{apx:comparison_choice} contrasts our results with DLA, showing inferior probing capabilities, likely due to its reliance on the next-token representation, and thus surface-level features.
-Lastly, \Cref{subsec:qa} extends our approach to the question-answering task.
+We begin by outlining the analogy-oriented experimental setup in \Cref{subsec:exp_setup}.
+We then present our findings on concept extraction using the proposed probe in \Cref{subsec:extract_concepts}.
+Next, \Cref{subsec:dla} compares these results with a traditional logit-based investigation (i.e., Direct Logit Attribution), which exhibits more superficial probing capabilities, likely because it depends on the model's vocabulary space and, thus, token-level latent features.